JohnMThompson/mkdocs-learning/docs/index.md

-# Welcome to Finn's Documentation
+# Welcome to Finn-structions

-This is a way for me to learn [MkDocs](https://www.mkdocs.org/) by writing about Finn.
+This site is a way for me to learn [MkDocs](https://www.mkdocs.org/) by writing a user manual about caring for my dog, Finn.

 ![Finn](assets/images/finndex.png)